sodazone/ocelloids-services/packages/server/guides/TESTING-POLKADOT.md

 hurl --variables-file ./dev.env scenarios/transfers/0_create_polkadot.hurl
 ```

-The webhook notifications will be shown in RequestBin: https://public.requestbin.com/r/enrycp95owk7o
+The webhook notifications can be viewed in RequestBin: https://public.requestbin.com/r/enrycp95owk7o.

 If you prefer not to install hurl, you can also use `curl`: